rkolbi/Simple_Sender/README.md

    - ALL STOP mode: choose soft reset only, or stop-stream + reset (safer mid-job).
    - Auto-reconnect: enable if you want recovery after USB blips; disable for lab environments where auto-reconnect is not desired.
    - Performance mode: reduces console churn during streaming; toggle it from **App Settings > Interface**.
 6) **Prepare the machine**
    - Home if required; set work offsets (Zero buttons use G92 by default).
 Enable persistent zeroing in App Settings > Zeroing to use G10 L20 offsets.
+   - Run **Macro-3 (Job Setup)** for this machine session and confirm the tool reference label is populated before starting production cuts.
    - Position above stock; verify spindle control if using M3/M5 (or disable spindle in code for dry run).
    - For dry runs, enable **Dry run: disable spindle/coolant/tool changes while streaming** in **App Settings > Safety**.
    - Use the Overdrive tab to flip the spindle, generate spoilboard surfacing G-code, and fine-tune feed/spindle overrides via the slider controls plus +/-/reset shortcuts (10-200% range).
 7) **Start and monitor**
    - Click **Run** (Training Wheels may prompt).
+If no valid tool reference is present for the session, the app shows **Job Setup Not Completed** with **Start Anyway** and **Cancel**.
-Streaming starts immediately and keeps run-path checks lean; use preflight and deep validation tools from App Settings/Overdrive when you want extra review before cutting.
+   - After confirmation, streaming starts immediately and keeps run-path checks lean; use preflight and deep validation tools from App Settings/Overdrive when you want extra review before cutting.
    - Streaming uses character-counting flow control; buffer fill and TX throughput update as acks arrive.
 Optional deep validation is now manual via **Overdrive -> Validate Loaded Job** (quick or strict), so Start/Run never blocks on a pre-run validation pass.
    - Use **Pause/Resume** for feed hold/cycle start; **Stop/Reset** for soft reset; **ALL STOP** for immediate halt per your chosen mode.
 8) **Alarms / errors**
    - On ALARM or error, streaming stops, queues clear, controls lock except Unlock/Home/ALL STOP.
 Use **Recover** to see a guided recovery panel.
    - Clear with $X/$H, re-home if needed, and resume or reload if appropriate.